 Liquidity risk is the risk that the Company may encounter difficulty in meeting its present and future obligations associated with financial liabilities that are required to be settled by delivering cash or another financial asset.
-The Company's objective is to, at all times times maintain optimum levels of liquidity to meet its cash and collateral obligations.
+The Company's objective is to, at all times maintain optimum levels of liquidity to meet its cash and collateral obligations.
 The Company requires funds both for short term operational needs as well as for long term investment programs mainly in projects.
 The Company closely monitors its liquidity position and deploys a robust cash management system.
 It aims to minimise these risks by generating sufficient cash flows from its current operations, which in addition to the available cash and cash equivalents, liquid investments and sufficient committed fund facilities, will provide liquidity.

 The liquidity risk is managed on the basis of expected maturity dates of the financial liabilities.
-The average credit period taken to settle payables in respect of property plant and equipment is about 30 to 60 days.
+The average credit period taken to settle trade payables is about 60 to 90 days.
 The other payables are with short term durations.
 The carrying amounts are assumed to be reasonable approximation of fair value.
 The table below summarises the maturity profile of the Company's financial liabilities based on contractual undiscounted payments: